Can tinnitus be caused by exposure to loud noise?

 Protecting your ears from loud noise can help prevent tinnitus.
 Here are some tips to protect your ears:

-4. Maintain a healthy lifestyle: Maintaining a healthy lifestyle, such as exercising regularly, eating a healthy diet, and avoiding smoking, can help improve overall health and reduce the risk of conditions that can contribute to tinnitus.
+4. Maintain a healthy lifestyle: Maintaining a healthy lifestyle, such as exercising regularly, eating a nutritious diet, and avoiding smoking, can help improve overall health and reduce the risk of conditions that can contribute to tinnitus.